 And, as any experienced freelancer will tell you, taking “every bit of work that you can” guarantees at least some misery.
 You need some standards.

-Just like targeting, focused pitching will serve you better than fuzzy pitching.
+Just like targeting, focus will serve you better than fuzziness.

 “My niche will find me.”

-This is an extremely passive stance on which to bet your entire business.
+I have no evidence that this statement is reliably true.
+And it’s an extremely passive stance on which to bet your entire business.

 “I’m agonizing over my niche and I’m not doing any marketing until I figure it out.”

 First, this is not a problem with niching; this is a problem with your inability to make a decision.
-You’re a business owner now, and making difficult decisions is something you signed up for.
+You’re a business owner, and making tough decisions is something you signed up for.

 Second, the market is not patiently waiting for you to decide what you want to be.
 And doing zero marketing guarantees a bad outcome.